Charlie Kirk Assassination Aftermath

 we have become

+kind of the master.
 We are the messy of own goals.

 And for those who don't know, Lionel Messi, greatest football player in the history of the game.

 And the most recent one barely got any coverage.
+But

 earlier or last week,

-I think it was, okay,
+I think it was

-on September 4th, the Hyundai Motor Group meta plan in America was raided by ICE.
+on September 4th, the Hyundai Motor Group Meta plan in America was raided by ICE.

-which don't normally authorize certain types of manual or long-term work, but they're used all the time for the type of work they were doing.
+About 475 people were detained, including 300 South Koreans who were here on a B1 visa, visitor visa, which don't normally authorize certain types of manual long-term work, but they're used all the time for the type of work they were doing.

+And legal representations argue that many workers' contracts had the required specifications.
 So it's up for debate whether they had the right visa or not.

-Homeland Security, Georgia State Patrol, that their actions followed a warrant and investigation into unlawful employment practices at the plant.
+And they're saying that Homeland Security, Georgia State Patrol, that their actions followed a warrant and investigation into unlawful employment practices at the plant.
+So what happened?

-These people who are incarcerated, South Korea immediately chartered a plane, has brought them all back to South Korea.
+These people who are incarcerated, South Korea immediately chartered a plane, has brought brought them all back to South Korea.

 And by the way, this factory is part of a, you know, this was going to be a $7.5 billion factory.

 This is exactly what the president claimed he was going to do, bring manufacturing and greater investment into America.
+South Korea is a fantastic ally.

-What if Germany said, you know, the U.S., you're just cleaning up with an AI.
+What if Germany said, you know, the U.S., U.S., you're just cleaning up with an AI.
+We need some of your great American companies to invest in Germany.

-And we opened an Nvidia plant there and we had people over there under what looks to be a legal visa.
+And we opened an NVIDIA plant there, and we had people over there under what looks to be a legal visa.
+And then German police raided it, incarcerated our engineers.

-Well, how would we respond?
+How would we respond?
+So

+this is how South Korea is going to respond.
 LG, Samsung, Hyundai, they're going to substantially curtail any plans for capital investment in the United States.

 This was not only stupid, but it's basically going to set us back economically.
+So this was again, yet again, another own goal.

-And then, my other one is Russian drones.
+And then my other one is Russian drones.

 Russia is, everybody says, you know, Trump was fond of saying, oh,

 Russia would have never done this if I was president.
+Russia is poking Trump in the eye right now.

 First, a cyber attack on an EU plane with an EU minister, fine.
+That's a test.

 And most recently, they have flown attack drones into Polish airspace.